scriptcs-contrib/svm/README.md

 ## *nix ##

 This should work on OS X and Linux.
-I have tested on Ubuntu so far.
-You will need mono installed.
+This has been tested on Ubuntu 14.04 so far.

 ### Prerequisites ###